-- The vast majority of Service Managers have attended an IOSH course over the last three years (with the exception of a small minority who do not manage significant risks). - Health and safety workshops held for staff and managers as a follow-up to the IOSH training in Departments where there are high risks. - Work to assess managers' competence to manage health and safety across the Council started before the Covid crisis.
+- Up until the onset of COVID good work had taken place in this area, but the focus of the work over the last two years has had to be on the management of COVID risks.
+For example, up until the onset of COVID, the vast majority of Service Managers had attended an IOSH Managing Safely course within the last 3 years (with the exception of a small minimum where they do not manage significant risks).
+Due to turnover, and as no courses have been held over the last two years, this has slipped. - Health and safety workshops held for staff and managers as a follow-up to the IOSH training in Departments where there are high risks. - Work to assess managers' competence to manage health and safety across the Council started before the Covid crisis.
 That has identified weaknesses in the accurate completion of risk assessments or failure to put adequate mitigation measures in place.
 That work will need to be readdressed as a matter of priority once the situation has been restored to a safe level in order to carry out programmed monitoring visits.
+TheManagers report that the volume of work needed to raise all elements of their work to a standard is huge.

-We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit and Governance Committee, and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
+We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Governance and Audit Committee, and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
 The areas that have already been addressed and those which the Council will address specifically have new ongoing action plans and are outlined below.